iharijono/madlib/README.md

 # What is this
-This is a README for a simplified demo of madlib app
+This is a README for a simplified demo of madlib app (https://gist.github.com/porkloin/289a641b9f3b6a22c48a5913cd1aede6)

 ## Contents
 - Remarks on the assignment
 - Requirements for deployment & test
+- Download the source code
 - How to build & test locally
 - How to deploy and test with docker
-- Quickstart: Download & Test & Debug

 ## Remarks on the assignment
 - For this task,
   It focuses on the implementation of REST API, and requests library to invoke URL